-- A. At least two parking spaces shall be provided on site for each multiple-family dwelling unit.
-When the development is located within a quarter mile of existing or planned transit (public transportation) service, 1.25 spaces per unit shall be required. - B. A minimum of ten feet of landscaped buffer area shall separate parking lots from adjoining properties and streets.
+- A. At least one and one-half parking spaces shall be provided on site for each multiple-family dwelling unit. - B. A minimum of ten feet of landscaped buffer area shall separate parking lots from adjoining properties and streets.
 Driveways to townhouse garages, which provide off-street parking, shall not be considered parking lots. - C. MDR development projects shall provide access to collector or arterial streets; however, individual dwelling units within an MDR development project shall not have direct access to an arterial or a collector street. - 1.
 Within an MDR development project, parking lots or driveways to individual dwelling units shall connect directly to a local residential street with direct access to an arterial or collector street. - 2.
-MDR development projects shall not have direct primary access to existing local residential streets within an MDR zoning district unless the review authority finds, by substantial evidence, that environmental, topographic or other issues relating directly to public safety or welfare require general access to a local, public residential street. - D. Pedestrian access shall be provided to transit corridors without having to pass through a parking lot whenever possible. - E. Parking lots associated with conditional or nonconforming uses in these districts are subject to site plan review and approval. - F. In no event shall on-site parking facilities exceed fifty (50) contiguous spaces per parking cluster.
+MDR development projects shall not have direct primary access to existing local residential streets within an MDR zoning district unless the review authority finds, by substantial evidence, that environmental, topographic or other issues relating directly to public safety or welfare require general access to a local, public residential street. - D. Pedestrian access shall be provided to transit corridors without having to pass through a parking lot whenever possible. - E. Parking lots associated with conditional or nonconforming uses in these districts are subject to site plan review and approval.

+- F. In no event shall on-site parking facilities exceed fifty (50) contiguous spaces per parking cluster.
 Where more than fifty (50) spaces are required, there shall be a landscaped buffer, not less than twenty (20) feet wide, between parking clusters.
-Where the applicant desires more than one parking cluster on a lot or contiguous lots, the Director, through the site review process, shall require that each cluster be designed to accommodate bicycle parking facilities, and that pedestrian walk lanes are provided and clearly marked.

-- G. Through a Type-II adjustment request, an applicant may request adjustments to this subsection if the topography or other environmental constraints associated with the property prevents reasonable compliance with this standard.
-Where the applicant desires more than one parking cluster on a lot or contiguous lots, the Director, through the site review process, shall require that each cluster be designed to accommodate bicycle parking facilities, and that pedestrian walk lanes are provided and clearly marked. - H. Through a Type-II adjustment request, an applicant may request adjustments to this subsection if the topography or other environmental constraints associated with the property prevents reasonable compliance with this standard. - I. All new Townhouse developments shall include four (4) additional off-street parking spaces for every three (3) units.
+Where the applicant desires more than one parking cluster on a lot or contiguous lots, the Director, through the site review process, shall require that each cluster be designed to accommodate bicycle parking facilities, and that pedestrian walk lanes are provided and clearly marked. - G. Through a Type-II adjustment request, an applicant may request adjustments to this subsection if the topography or other environmental constraints associated with the property prevents reasonable compliance with this standard.
+Where the applicant desires more than one parking cluster on a lot or contiguous lots, the Director, through the site review process, shall require that each cluster be designed to accommodate bicycle parking facilities, and that pedestrian walk lanes are provided and clearly marked. - H. Through a Type-II adjustment request, an applicant may request adjustments to this subsection if the topography or other environmental constraints associated with the property prevents reasonable compliance with this standard. - I. All new townhouse developments shall include four (4) additional off-street parking spaces for every three (3) units.
 These spaces are to be evenly dispersed throughout the development with no more than four (4) spaces being located in any one specific area.
 The Director is authorized to establish final location of these parking spaces.